svnm/css-module-npm-boilerplate/README.md

 ## Development

-The `\src` folder is for development, to build to `\lib` just run:
+The `\src` folder is for development.

+To build to `\lib` just run:

 `npm run build`

-This just compiles to the `fancyButton.css` bundle in lib, as we do not expect all users to have the autoprefixer, postcss and postcss-modules-values plugins, they should be able to import the module as just plain css from the `\lib` so we compile it before publishing.
+This compiles to `fancyButton.css` bundle in lib, as we do not expect all users to have the autoprefixer, postcss and postcss-modules-values plugins, they should be able to import the module as just plain css from the `\lib` so we compile it before publishing.

 ## License